kiransharma2016/cka_examprep/README.md

 #This repo will have materials for cka test but it will be useful for practiioners as well.

-#### This tutorials will start with short history of containers, docker, docker compose and kubernetes.
+#### This tutorials will start with short history of containers,  and docker, docker compose and kubernetes.
+Then we will work on docker little bit as much it needed for kubernetes, look at an example of docker-compose, then jump into kubernetes.

 History of containers
 https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016